dishmael/next-template/README.md

 # next-template
 This is a site template built using [Bun](https://bun.sh) to quickly create sites with the common packages I tend to install frequently.
+I have also included a few components that I find myself creating repeatedly.
+I just delete them if I'm not using them in my current project.

 ### Install
 ```